dvrpc/link-docs/docs/getting-started/draw-first-seg.md

 If you decide to start a different study entirely, make sure you click 'Clear', otherwise the lines on the map will be part of your new study as well.

-If you want to come back to a study you've already analyzed, you can click 'View Study' under 'My Studies', and the geometry will be re-loaded, and can be edited and re-run as needed.
+If you want to come back to a study you've already analyzed, you can click 'View Study' under 'My Studies', under the actions button, and the geometry will be re-loaded, and can be edited and re-run as needed.